 | Overall Resilience | Manage stress and eat nutrient-dense foods | Supports the gut-brain link and immune defense |

 For example, zinc and vitamin A are vital nutrients for gut lining health.
-If you have ongoing symptoms, talk to your healthcare provider.
-This approach is far safer than an unproven cleanse for a suspected parasite.
+If you have ongoing symptoms, talk to your healthcare provider before choosing a quality, well-formulated Parasite Cleanse™ formula.
+This approach is far safer than an unverified protocol for a suspected parasite.

 Conclusion